didix16/php-apidatamapper/README.md

     Feel free to instnatiate your api data object from any source and remember transform it to a valid php data.

     For example you could read from XML and transform it to an array or an object.
-This could be done inside an static function called fromXML():
+This could be done inside static function called fromXML():

     ```php